CLI reference

 ring deployment logs web-app --since 10m

-ring deployment logs web-app --container web-app-1
+ring deployment logs web-app --container production_web-app # name prefix, or full container ID prefix

 ring deployment events